Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 SearchJsonFile(word_one, word_two, path):
 Searches through the inputted json file for sentences/snippets that contain word one and/or word two.

+LemmatizeEntireFile(input_path, output_path):
+Takes the lemma of the entire input json file and writes it into the output_path.
+Useful for better search accuracy for keywords.
+Should be used in conjunction with FindRelationshipModifiedJson

+FindRelationshipModifiedJson(word_one, word_two, json_path, modified_json_path, n=3, deeper_web_search=False):
+Uses modified_json_path to search for keywords, but still returns snippets from json_path.
+Note: json_path will need to be the same input_path given in LemmatizeEntireFile, otherwise the wrong snippet may be rated.

 ### Example: